SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/kubernetes/2022-08-17-kubernetes-basics.markdown

 #### kube-controller-manager

-The Kubernetes controller manager is a daemon that consists of four different control loops that are referred to as controller processes.
-These controller processes keep an eye on the cluster's current state and try to change it so that it matches the desired state.
+The Kubernetes controller manager is a daemon that consists of four different *control loops* that are referred to as controller processes.
+These controller processes keep an eye on the status of the different services deployed through the API and take corrective action if the *current state* doesn't match the *desired state*.

 The controllers that ship with Kubernetes are:

-- **Replication controller** -
+- **Replication controller**
 - **Endpoints controller**
-- **Node controller** - manages the nodes.
-It restarts any node that shuts down.
+- **Namespace controller**
 - **Serviceaccounts controller**

 Even though kube-controller-manager is composed of four separate processes, it runs as a single process in order to keep things as simple as possible.